 1. Set Up a Christmas Bazaar

-Take advantage of the gift-giving spirit and invite members of your community to your church for a Christmas bazaar or flea market.
+By organizing a Christmas bazaar, you can take advantage of the gift-giving spirit and invite members of your community to your church.
 Members of your church can donate gently used items and you can sell them for discounted prices.
 The low prices will draw a lot of community members in; who doesn’t love getting a great deal on Christmas presents?

 2. March in a Holiday Parade